01 of 13

-Follow along through the many stages it takes to build a new inground swimming pool.
-From digging the big pit to the (hopefully) splashing result, you'll witness the various steps and stages involved in a complete backyard swimming pool project.
-Not a do-it-yourself project, this pool includes a landscape architect, licensed pool contractor, subcontractors and crew.
+Have you ever wondered what's involved in building a backyard pool?
+Follow along through the various stages it takes to construct a new in-ground swimming pool.
+From planning to digging the big pit to the splashing result, you can see for yourself the various phases involved in a complete backyard swimming pool project.
+Not a do-it-yourself pursuit, this type of swimming pool involves hiring a landscape architect, licensed pool contractor, subcontractors, and crew.

 Digging the Hole for the Pool

-With the project greenlighted by the city and a contractor and crew hired for the job, excavation began in early spring with a goal of completion by summer.
-Since it is in Southern California, weather was on their side, and it was not an especially rainy year--just cool and dry.
+With the project approved by the city and a contractor and crew hired for the job, excavation began in early spring with a goal of completion by summer.
+Since it is in Southern California, weather was on their side, and it was not an especially rainy year—just cool and dry.

 Hauling Away All That Dirt

-For many days, the work is tedious and repetitive: constant digging, then loading the soil from the backyard to the front and dumping it into a truck parked at the curb.
+For many days, the work involved with building a new swimming pool is tedious and repetitive: constant digging, then hauling the soil from the backyard to the front and dumping it into a truck parked at the curb.

-Here, the soil is loaded, wheelbarrow-by-wheelbarrow-full of the dirty stuff and maneuvered through a narrow side yard to the front, where it's hauled up a narrow ramp and into the bed of the truck.Continue to 4 of 6 below.
+Here, the soil is loaded, wheelbarrow-by-wheelbarrow-full of the dirty stuff and maneuvered through a narrow side yard to the front, where it's maneuvered up a narrow ramp and into the bed of the truck.Continue to 4 of 13 below.

 Dumping Dirt Into the Truck

-The wheelbarrow is maneuvered up the ramp, where it's dumped into the bed of the truck.
+The wheelbarrow goes up the ramp, where it's dumped into the bed of the truck.
 Can you guess how many trips this took?
 The guys who had to do this probably stopped counting, for sanity's sake.
 The soil will be hauled away and used for another project that requires dirt.
-Since the soil is clay, it will most likely be amended for its next use.Continue to 5 of 6 below.
+Since the soil is clay, it will most likely be amended for its next use.Continue to 5 of 13 below.